 Bangladesh is also one of the most disaster-prone countries in the world, exposed to a variety of natural hazards including cyclones, floods and earthquakes.
-The country’s humanitarian situation has been compounded by COVID-19.

 What are the needs?

-Over the past 40 years, the Rohingya – an ethnic, religious, and linguistic minority – have fled persecution and discrimination in Myanmar, mostly seeking refuge in neighbouring Bangladesh.
+Over the past 40 years, the Rohingya – an ethnic, religious and linguistic minority – have fled persecution and discrimination in Myanmar, mostly seeking refuge in neighbouring Bangladesh.

-Due to its geographical location, Bangladesh is prone to seasonal flooding, landslides, and cyclones.
+Due to its geographical location, Bangladesh is prone to seasonal flooding, landslides and cyclones.
 This makes it one of the world’s most vulnerable countries to the effects of climate change.

 The frequency, unpredictability and severity of these disasters are likely to be adversely affected by global warming, population growth, and environmental degradation - all contributing to increasing humanitarian needs.